-Inspecting homes since 2002, I’ve run across a lot of misconceptions and myths about what a home inspection is, what a home inspector does, and just about everything in between.
+Since I have been professionally inspecting homes since 2002, I’ve run across a lot of misconceptions and myths about what a home inspection is, what a home inspector does, and just about everything in between.
 Many of these myths run rampant among the general public and sometimes even among Realtors.
-Such as 'the home inspector doesn't need to access and inspect the attic' or 'the home inspector doesn't need the utilities and appliances turned on to perform the inspection' (the answer is FALSE to both!).
+Such as 'the home inspector doesn't need to inspect the attic' or 'the home inspector doesn't need the utilities and appliances turned on to perform the inspection' (the answer is FALSE to both!).
 I’ve decided to correct or debunk some of the common myths.

 1. A home inspector will find everything wrong with the home – FALSE.
 A home inspection is a non-invasive visual home inspection that typically lasts about 3 hours.
 Due to wall, ceiling, and floor coverings as well furniture, stove items, boxes, insulation, etc., there are parts of the home no inspector can access.
 Inaccessible areas (such as a locked room or a cluttered garage) should be documented in the inspection report.

 3. The home inspection is pass/fail – FALSE.
-Unlike a PA automobile inspection, a home inspection report contains the inspector's findings to allow his client to make an informed home buying decision.
+Unlike the Commonwealth of PA required annual automobile inspection, a home inspection report contains the inspector's findings to allow his client to make an informed home buying decision.
 There is no pass or fail for a home inspection.
 It’s up to the client to read the report fully and decide how to proceed based upon the reported findings.

 4. Newly constructed homes don’t need a home inspection – FALSE.
 The buyer of any home can benefit from having a professional home inspector evaluate their new home.
 This is valid for a 200 year old home or a home that was completed last week.
 Issues sometimes found in brand new construction are often related a miscommunication amongst the various trades (electricians, plumbers, HVAC, etc.) or an item that was overlooked prior to completing the home.